(a) Individuals licensed under the Act may conduct

 and resonation), and fluency.

-(c) Language and speech screening should be conducted
+(c) Language, speech, and cognition screening should

 |